The Bankrate promise

 Though a career in the medical field can be lucrative, many doctors leave medical school with six-figure debt.
-The average medical school graduate owes more than $203,062 in total student loan debt, according to the Association of American Medical Colleges.
+The average medical school graduate owes over $205,037 in total student loan debt.
 Almost one-fifth of medical students leave school with $300,000 or more in debt.

-Though the debt load can be daunting, there are strategies that can help with repayment, like income-driven repayment plans, forgiveness programs, employer assistance and more.
+Though the debt load can be daunting, some strategies can help with repayment, like income-driven repayment plans, forgiveness programs and employer assistance.
 By reorganizing your debt or finding ways to cut back your balance, you should be able to find a plan that is easier on your budget.

 5 strategies for paying off medical school debt

 There isn’t a one-size-fits-all method for repaying medical school debt; what works for someone else might not work best for you.
 Here are a few different strategies to try.

 Doctor salaries are vastly different depending on the type of doctor you are, where you live and how many years you’ve been practicing; if you don’t yet have a high salary, a federal income-driven repayment plan could make payments more manageable.

 Income-driven repayment plans are a type of repayment plan for federal student loans where your payments are based on how much you earn and the size of your household.
 If you’re not working, your payments could be as little as $0.
 Your monthly payments will increase or decrease based on how much you’re earning annually; you have to recertify your income each year via StudentAid.Gov.

 Enrolling in an income-driven repayment plan also gives you some forgiveness options.
 After 20 or 25 years of payments, your remaining balance will be forgiven.
 These are only available for federal student loans; private student loans aren’t eligible for income-driven repayment.